Florida in the American Civil War: Currency

+Women and civilians

+Women in Florida contributed to the war effort by sewing uniforms, preparing supplies, assisting improvised hospitals, and managing households amid widespread shortages caused by the Union blockade.
+Their daily responsibilities expanded significantly during the conflict, and civilian experiences varied depending on location, access to resources, and proximity to military activity.

 Deserters

 Growing public dissatisfaction with Confederate conscription and impressment policies encouraged desertion by Confederate soldiers.
 Several Florida counties became havens for Florida deserters, as well as deserters from other Confederate states.
 Deserter bands attacked Confederate patrols, launched raids on plantations, confiscated slaves, stole cattle, and provided intelligence to Union army units and naval blockaders.
 Although most deserters formed their own raiding bands or simply tried to remain free from Confederate authorities, other deserters and Unionist Floridians, joined regular Federal units for military service in Florida.

 For example, Taylor County was home to William Strickland and his band of deserters and Unionists called "The Royal Rangers."
 In 1864, a Confederate colonel tasked with hunting down deserters, broke into Strickland's home and found a membership list of 35 men who "bear true allegiance to the United States of America."
 Despite their names being identified and homes burned to the ground, few members of the Royal Rangers surrendered.

 Another effective band of deserters operated out of Fort Myers.
 They harassed the Confederate supply chain, especially cattle.
 Reinforced with Union supplies and troops, including members of the 2nd United States Colored Infantry Regiment, the garrison at Fort Myers proved enough of a thorn in the Confederacy's side that a force was deployed to take the fort, resulting in a small engagement dubbed the Battle of Fort Myers.
 The Confederates retreated after failing to take the fort.

+The reasons for Confederate desertion, dissatisfaction, and resistance are multifaceted.
+Many were homesick and wanted to support their families since many were starving or struggling financially due to the effects of the war and the Union block, and due to the fact their families were often without the primary breadwinner since the men left for military service.
+The immense economic hardships turned many Confederate supporters against the war.
+Many were also angry with the high taxes levied by the Confederate government such as the War Tax of August 1861, the Impressment Act of 1863, and the General Tax Act of 1863.
+Floridians, like many in the other Confederate states, also loathed being forcibly conscripted into the military with the Confederate Conscription Acts which began in 1862.
+Many also found the living conditions in the Confederate army to be intolerable.